Nyanyan/Egaroucid/web_resources/en/usage/index.md

     <img class="pic2" src="img/force_ai_opening_setting5.png">
 </div>

 When tracing a forced opening, "Forcing" is displayed in the information area.
+From version 7.8.1, the state of tracing a registered opening, the state where the user has deviated from the opening, and the state where the registered opening has finished to the end are displayed more clearly.

+Note that if both the <a href="#Settings_Make AI Lose Discs">Make AI Lose Discs</a> setting and Force AI Opening are on, Force AI Opening takes precedence.

 <div class="centering_box">
     <img class="pic2" src="img/force_ai_opening_setting6.png">